discordjs/guide/guide/voice/optimisation-and-troubleshooting.md

 Once you've done this, you will **not** be able to change the volume of your StreamDispatcher.

-This will not have a big impact on performance, but can still help you improve the efficiency of your bot nevertheless.
+This will not have a significant impact on performance but can still help you improve your bot's efficiency nevertheless.

 </branch>